JimmyKePeng/Database-Final-Project/README.md

 In the `backend/` folder, create a `.env` file.

-Use the values in `env.js` as a reference, don't forget to enter your mysql password there.
+Use the values in `env.txt` as a reference, don't forget to enter your mysql password there.

 ### 4. Install backend dependencies